brcak-zmaj/Ansible_Kiosk_Playbook/README.md

 Overview
 --------

-This is a quick and simple role that was intended to convert an old machine (tested with xubuntu) to a kiosk PC for displaying a URL in a browser.
+This is a quick and simple role that was intended to convert a machine running xUbuntu to a kiosk PC for displaying a URL in a browser.
 Please submit pull requests..
 > Idealy you would run this once and then any other time run with the --skip-tags=skip to save some time
 > This is for a machine runing xubuntu